 Shri Goyal lauded the role of the Indian Cinema for its contribution in fight against Covid, and playing an important role in spreading the awareness about various health precautions.
 Also, he praised the industry for raising the socially relevant themes in ways which are easily understood by the people of the country.
 The Minister said that film industry, which is symbol of Indian soft power, has been contemporary, and reflects the aspiration of the young Indians.
 He said that 1.35 billion people of the country have the aspiration and big appetite for entertainment, and the film industry has always been rising to the occasion.
 He said that India is proud of its Cinema, and would like to engage with the world from the position of strength.
 He said that Aatamnirbhar Bharat also implies that the nation will negotiate with the world on equal terms, in a confident manner.

 Shri Goyal said that Covid is a crisis before us, and like many others in the past, it will also pass by.
-He said that let us prepare ourselves for the opportunities in the post-Covid world, which is going to see new ways of working and living.
+He said that let us prepare ourselves for the opportunities in -Covid world, which is going to see new ways of working and living.
 For staying ahead of the curve, out-of-the-box thinking is necessary, there has to be continuous innovation.
 He said that adequate precaution is necessary but fear is not going to take us further.
 “We have to engage with the new world order, and adapt to the new.
 Film industry, as well as the Entertainment sector has been greatly affected by the pandemic, and it is all the more important that there is reimagining of how the activities are to be conducted in the future”, he said.
 The Minister said that with the process of unlocking, the Indian economy is showing remarkable comeback, and the entertainment industry will also soon show revival.

 The Minister expressed concern at the unregulated OTT platforms, where the content is sometimes objectionable, contains misinformation, portrays poorly our country and society, and is just not worth watching with family.